top of page

 They bring holiday joy to children in foster care.

-Friends of Foster Kids (FoFK) is a nonprofit in Shelby Township, MI, founded by Ms. Theresa Toia in 2006.
-Each year, they collect wishlists from kids in foster care and make sure every gift is wrapped and delivered with love.
+Friends of Foster Kids (FoFK) is a nonprofit based in Shelby Township, Michigan, founded by Ms. Theresa Toia in 2006.
+Each year, they collect wishlists from kids in foster care and make sure every gift is wrapped and delivered with care.

-Bag of Joy has partnered with FoFK since 2019, each year helping wishes come true for children in foster care.
+Bag of Joy has partnered with FoFK since 2019, helping make holiday wishes come true for children in foster care year after year.

 Maahi with Ms. Theresa Toia, founder of Friends of Foster Kids in Shelby Township, Michigan, at the holiday donation center holding a Friends of Foster Kids sign.